What Are the NEC Requirements for Electrical Receptacles?

 The NEC provides detailed rules regarding the type and location of receptacles to prevent hazards and improve usability.

-- General Spacing Requirements: The primary rule, found in NEC 210.52(A)(1), dictates that wall space in a dwelling unit must have a receptacle outlet installed so that no point along the floor line in any wall space is more than 6 feet, measured horizontally, from a receptacle outlet in that space.
+- General Spacing Requirements: The primary rule, found in NEC 210.52(A)(1), dictates that wall space in a dwelling unit must have a receptacle outlet installed so that no point along the floor line in any wall space is more than 6 feet (1.8 m), measured horizontally, from a receptacle outlet in that space.
 This ensures convenient access and reduces the use of extension cords.

-- Outdoor and Basement Receptacles: Per NEC 210.52(E), at least one outdoor receptacle outlet must be installed at the front and back of a one- and two-family dwelling.
-Basements, garages, and accessory buildings also have specific requirements.
-These locations and others must be protected by Ground-Fault Circuit Interrupters (GFCIs).
+- Outdoor, Garage and Basement Receptacles: Per NEC 210.52(E), at least one outdoor receptacle outlet readily accessible from grade is required at the front and back of a one- and two-family dwelling.
+Basements, garages, and accessory buildings also have specific placement requirements under Article 210.
+Separate from those placement rules, GFCI protection requirements for locations such as outdoors, basements, garages, and similar damp or wet locations are provided in 210.8, so installers should consult both sections for compliance.

 Essential Safety Protocols